Data-Only-Greater/taxonopy/README.md

 ```

 The next field is for the manufacturing date.
 This field can only accept
-data that is valid inpur to the `datetime.date.fromisoformat` function.
+data that is valid input to the `datetime.date.fromisoformat` function.
 Let's
 try adding an incorrect format:

 ```